The Normandy Invasion -- The Loss of Two Destroyers

 Cruiser Division Seven 1 July 1944

 A salvo from the Saint Marcouf battery hit the Corry amidships on D-Day.
-Pre-D-Day Intelligence reported six 155-millimeter (6-inch) guns in the Saint Marcouf battery, but those guns were moved and three heavy long-range 210-millimeter (8.25-inch) guns were installed.
+Pre-D-Day Intelligence reported six 155-millimeter (6-inch) medium guns in the Saint Marcouf battery, but those guns were moved and three heavy long-range 210-millimeter (8.25-inch) guns were installed.
+These were bigger than the guns of a heavy cruiser.

 Source of above reports: U.S. National Archives.
 All reports fully declassified.